An open letter to West Sussex County Council

 - Support for the parents of the minors who have endured 10 years of weight stigma by social services which has no doubt impacted their own mental health.

-- An enquiry in to the current discriminatory practices that are clearly taking place within West Sussex Department of Child and Family Services.
+- An inquiry in to the current discriminatory practices that are clearly taking place within West Sussex Department of Child and Family Services.

 - A review of the proceedings that were ordered on December 2019 by experts in the field of weight bias and childhood obesity (I would be happy to signpost you to some very qualified dietitians and psychologists in this field and would also be happy to offer my services free of charge).